The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking

 {In this subsection, we investigate the finite sample properties of the PSI and PRS, examining both scenarios where the current population $\bm{p}$ matches and departs from the reference population $\bm{p}_0$ used in model construction.
 Critically, $\bm{p}_0$ is assumed to be fixed and known throughout the paper.} Define the scaled statistics $T_n = n\times \mathrm{PSI}$ and $Q_n = n\times \mathrm{PRS}$ where $\mathrm{PSI}$ and $\mathrm{PRS}$ are given in \eqref{eq:PSI} and \eqref{eq:PRS}, respectively.
 Both of these are known to follow a (central) $\chi^2$ distribution with $B-1$ degrees of freedom under the assumption of no population shift, $\bm{p}=\bm{p}_0$, as the sample size increases.
 However, in smaller samples, their behavior can deviate significantly from asymptotic expectations, making it important to understand these differences for practical applications.

-Despite the well-established asymptotic distribution of $T_n$ \citep[Chapter~6]{kullback1978information}, practitioners often rely on the thresholds of \citet{lewis1994introduction}, which prescribe $\mathrm{PSI} < 0.1$ to indicate acceptable population similarity and $\mathrm{PSI} \geq 0.25$ as a trigger for model reconstruction.
+Despite the well-established asymptotic distribution of $T_n$ \parencite[Chapter~6]{kullback1978information}, practitioners often rely on the thresholds of \textcite{lewis1994introduction}, which prescribe $\mathrm{PSI} < 0.1$ to indicate acceptable population similarity and $\mathrm{PSI} \geq 0.25$ as a trigger for model reconstruction.
 These thresholds do not account for critical factors such as sample size or the number of categories, which can substantially affect the behavior and interpretation of the PSI in finite-sample settings.